Best things to do in Heraklion, Crete

 #Pilgrim in the Churches of Heraklion

-In the Old town, you can find several old, historic churches, apart from old buildings, the touristic shops, and the taverns.
+In the Old town, you can find several old, historic churches, apart from old buildings, tourist shops, and taverns.

 One of the things to see in Heraklion is Agios Minas Cathedral, one of the biggest cathedrals in Greece, built in the second half of the 19th century.
 Inside, you can admire unique frescoes painted in Byzantine style.